Jia-Bao/Asynchronous-Event-Annotation-Tool/README.md

 > Ziwei Wang, Timothy Molloy, Pieter van Goor and Robert Mahony, "Asynchronous Blob Tracker for Event Cameras", *IEEE Transactions on Robotics*, 2024. [arXiv:2307.10593](https://arxiv.org/abs/2307.10593)

-If you use this tool, please cite the ASUMOT paper (annotation methodology), the AEB paper (tracking core), and link this release.
+If you use this tool, please cite the ASUMOT paper (annotation methodology), the AEB paper (tracking core).

 ## License